-ABOUT HIM | | SAID ABOUT HIM | | ART, STORIES & VIDEOS-

 FAN ART, FICTION & VIDEOS

-Three of the digital fan art is signed "JK" as in JudasKiss which is my old internet name that I don't use anymore except on the Harry Potter Portal Message Boards.
+These are all made by me.
+Three of the digital fan art is signed "JK" as in JudasKiss which is my old internet name that I don't use anymore.

 | VIDEOS | | OTHER DIGITAL ART | | FAN FICTION STORIES |